| SOCIETY. A society is a number of persons united together by mutual

 precedents, by borrowing from the sources already mentioned, and, sometimes by

+the less excusable disposition of the judges to legislate on the bench.
 11. The monuments where the common law is to be found, are the records,

 reports of cases adjudicated by the courts, and the treatises of learned men.